Home » Exams & Training » Examinations » Regulations & Guidance » Diploma in Occupational Medicine (DOccMed) – Regulations & Guidance

 Regulation

 Applications for admission to the examination must be made by the advertised closing date and submitted via The FOM’s online application system.
 The portfolio must be uploaded as part of the application no later than the advertised closing date.
-No updates or changes to the submission will be permitted once the closing date has passed.
+No updates or changes to the portfolio will be permitted once the application has been submitted to the FOM’s online application system.

 D8.